windingtree/org.id/README.md

 ### Contract upgrade process

-1. Run `npm version` and release on NPM.
-This will also bump the version in `zos.json` file.
+1. Run `npm run version` and release on NPM.
+This will also bump the version in `.openzeppelin/project.json` file.
 1. Deploy upgraded contracts with `./node_modules/.bin/openzeppelin push --network development` (use the network which you need).
 **The `Organization` implementation used by the Factory is changed in this step**.
 1. Upgrade contracts with `./node_modules/.bin/openzeppelin upgrade --network development` (use the network which you need).
 This